jrasor/csee331/README.md

 them.

 All these subsystems are modular.
 A team can swap them in and out in their pit, making multiple configurations possible.
-For example, then can bring a number of drive trains to a Meet and choose one to fit their Allies' strengths.
+For example, they can bring a number of drive trains to a Meet and choose one to fit their Allies' strengths.
 They can bring a spare electronics pan and swap it in in less than a minute.
 The possibilities for actuator and sensor suites are virtually